 A whole orange salted caramel upside down cake on a square plate with a slice cut out

 What I realized with these muffins is that the blueberries like to bubble up through the dough and come through the surface.
-It didn’t happen on all of them, but if it happens to you, don’t worry, it just makes them more homemade looking.
+It didn’t happen on all of them, but if it happens to you, don’t worry.
+It just makes them more homemade looking.

 Blueberry orange upside down muffin on a cooling rack